winglang/wing/docs/01-welcome.md

 # Howdy, and welcome! :wave:

+:::caution This is Alpha

+Wing is in very early stages of development and not recommended for production use.
+Many features are still missing, and APIs will dramatically evolve in the coming months.
+We are excited for anyone to take part in influencing the direction of every part of this project.

+Our <a href="https://docs.winglang.io/status">Project Status</a> page includes
+more information about stability and roadmap 👷‍♀️

+:::

 This handbook is your ultimate guide for learning about the Wing language.

-The handbook is intended to be a comprehensive document.
 It is organized like a book, so you can read it by going from top to bottom by clicking "Next" at the bottom of each page.
 Alternatively, you can browse topics through the left-hand navigation bar.
 You know, the regular structure...

-:::tip TL;DR

-If you are eager to get going and can't be bothered with all the philosophical blabber, feel free to jump right in and **[get started](./getting-started)**.
+TL;DR: if you can't be bothered with all the philosophical blabber, feel free to jump right in and [get started](./getting-started).

-:::

 ## What is a cloud-oriented language?